 In 2006, the Florida Supreme Court threw out a class action lawsuit brought on behalf of 700,000 smokers and their families against tobacco companies.
 In its ruling, the court found that tobacco companies knowingly sold dangerous products and kept smoking health risks concealed, but that the case could not proceed as a class action.
 Instead, the court ruled that each case must be proven individually.

-The newest batch of tobacco lawsuits focus on light cigarettes.
+Another batch of tobacco lawsuits focuses on light cigarettes.
 Light cigarettes have special filters designed to dilute the smoke inhaled by smokers.
 Plaintiffs in these cases allege that tobacco companies advertise light cigarettes as being healthier than regular cigarettes, when in fact they are no safer than non-light cigarettes.

 Tobacco companies respond that "light" refers to the taste of the cigarettes, not the amount of nicotine ingested, and that consumers should understand what "light" means.
 They have also raised federal preemption as a defense against state class action lawsuits, arguing that federal legislation regarding cigarette advertising supersedes state laws that prohibit deceptive advertising practices.

-Any type of tobacco litigation involves complex legal theories, detailed and intricate scientific analyses, and often aggressive defendants.
-If you want to explore whether you or a loved one can bring a claim against a cigarette manufacturer, talk to a lawyer that specializes in this field and knows the status of tobacco litigation in your particular state.
+Any type of tobacco/cigarette litigation involves complex legal theories, detailed and intricate scientific analyses, and often aggressive defendants.
+If you want to explore whether you or a loved one can bring a claim against a cigarette manufacturer, talk to a lawyer who specializes in product liability cases and who is familiar with the latest trends in tobacco/cigarette litigation.